JoeHO888/JoeHo888.github.io/_posts/2019-12-17-20-Hours-To-Pass-Azure-Az-900.md

 6. Click "Public badge view"
 6. You can put the link of that badge in LinkedIn or share with someone else.
 (Remark: Everyone with the link can see your badge and score)

-If you find this article helps, please clap for this post.<br>
+If you find this article helps, please clap for this post.

-This article is also published in my blog, [https://joeho888.github.io/](https://joeho888.github.io/)<br>
+This article is also published in my blog, [https://joeho888.github.io/](https://joeho888.github.io/)

 LinkedIn: [https://www.linkedin.com/in/ho-cho-tai-0260758a/](https://www.linkedin.com/in/ho-cho-tai-0260758a/)